life-research/blaze-doc/tooling.md

 ## blazectl

 Alongside Blaze, there is a command-line tool called blazectl which can be used to control a running Blaze instance.
-Currently the functionality of blazectl isn't specific to Blaze itself so it can also be used together with other FHIR servers.
+Currently the functionality of blazectl isn't specific to Blaze itself so it can also be used together with other FHIR® servers.

 Blazectl is most suitable to upload transaction bundles to Blaze.